The Arcadian Chronicles

 Can’t-Wait Wednesday

 Can’t-Wait Wednesday is a weekly meme hosted at Wishful Endings, to spotlight and discuss the books we’re excited about that we have yet to read.
 Generally they’re books that have yet to be released.
-This week’s Can’t-Wait offering: Bad Moon – Book 4 of the Elizabeth Cage series by Jodi Taylor
+This week’s Can’t-Wait offering: The Green Man’s Holiday – Book 8 of the The Green Man series by Juliet E. McKenna

 Read More...